FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 The `ff-suggest` element hides the annotated container if no suggestions are found for this type.

-In addition you need to add an `ff-suggest-item` element inside the container.
-All received suggestions for this type are inserted at this position and will be an exact copy of this element.
+In addition you need to add a `ff-suggest-item` element inside the container.
+All received suggestions of this `"suggestType"` are inserted at this position and will be an exact copy of this element.

-Repeat this process for all configured suggest types.
+Repeat this process for all configured `"suggestTypes"`.

 ```html
 <ff-suggest>